Earthquake ChristChurch

 1. Class A Fires: Ordinary combustibles like paper, cloth, wood, rubber, and many plastics

 3. Class C Fires: Energized electrical equipment like wiring or motors.
-Once the electricity to those are turned off they become a Class A
+Once the electricity to those is turned off they become a Class A

 4. Class D Fires: Combustible metals like aluminum, magnesium, or titanium

-So when you purchase a fire extinguisher it is extremely important to identify the type of fuel you think will be most common at your home, office, garage, etc. so you can select the correct extinguisher you think may be best for your personal situation to do the job correctly.
+So, when you purchase a fire extinguisher, it is essential to identify the type of fuel you think will be most common combustible at your home, office, garage, etc. You’ll want to select the extinguisher that may be best for each location and situation to do the job correctly.

 Where Is The Safest Place To Be?